publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVIII/ch601/m__us_usc_t49_s60103.md

         (4) natural physical aspects of the location;

-        (5) medical, law enforcement, and fire prevention capabilities near the location that can cope with a risk caused by the facility; and
+        (5) medical, law enforcement, and fire prevention capabilities near the location that can cope with a risk caused by the facility;

-        (6) need to encourage remote siting.
+        (6) need to encourage remote siting; and

+        (7) national security.

     (b)  __Design, Installation, Construction, Inspection, and Testing Standards__  __.—__